 With the crisis around power infrastructure yet unresolved, economists have continued to doubt the genuineness of the government’s intention to create jobs to take millions out of poverty.
 As Dr. Adedipe suggested, it is time to invest massively in infrastructure and build industrial clusters to make local production competitive as a necessary option to take the army of youths out of the streets.
 By extension, this is also the only viable option for addressing the threesome tragedy of unemployment, poverty and insecurity.

-In a heated response, the Minister of the Federal Capital Territory (FCT), Nyesom Wike, has…
+The Minister of the Federal Capital Territory (FCT), Nyesom Wike, has openly acknowledged that he…